saraahso/afronteira/wp-app/src/wp-content/plugins/social-media-buttons-toolbar/readme.txt

 == Changelog ==

+= 4.59 - Mar 20, 2020 =
+* Maintenance: Ensure compatibility with upcoming WordPress 5.4.
+* Maintenance: Minimum WordPress version requirement is set to 4.9.
+Support for WordPress 4.8 and below has been discontinued.
+* Maintenance: Minimum PHP version requirement is set to 5.6.
+Support for PHP 5.5 and below has been discontinued.

 = 4.58 - Jan 30, 2020 =
 * Improvement: The name of the menu item that leads to the plugin settings page has been changed from "Social Media Follow Buttons" to a shorter "Follow Buttons" for the convenience of users.